nauqh/resonances/Demonstration.md

 ## Allocation
 **Ashton**:
 - Overview of the project.
 Indicate this is a `music taste analysis and recommendation` system
-- Start from home introduce options
+- Start from home, introduce options
 - Overview of input page

 **Hilmy**: